doctrine/orientdb-odm/README.md

 ## Current status of the query builder

-We've correctly implemented an API to do SELECTs and INSERTs, which are the most difficult expressions to manage.

-Shortly a "final" version of the query builder will be published in order to start the heavy work for the mapper.
+All the SQL command are implemented but:

+* Alter Table
+* Alter Property
+* Update of the maps

+and, in order to use it in production, integration tests need to be written.

 ## Current status of the mapper